Special Report: In Egypt's military, a march for change

 Shouman was re-arrested two months ago for "actions that harmed the armed forces" including talking to the media and criticizing the military.
 A military court sentenced him last week to six years in prison.

-(With additional reporting by Tom Pfeiffer in Cairo; Edited by Sara Ledwith and Simon Robinson in London)
+(With additional reporting by Tom Pfeiffer in Cairo; Edited by Sara Ledwith and Simon Robinson)